 Swelling of the genitals, in both males and females, is a possible side effect of pelvic surgery, radiation or a defective lymphatic system.
 Genital lymphoedema is also frequently seen in primary lymphoedema patients when the lymphatic system is damaged in the lower body.
 The swelling often occurs in the area over the pubic bone for both males and females.

-Sometimes people may feel embarrassed to discuss swelling in this area but it is important that you advise your lymphoedema nurse specialist if you have genital swelling.
+Sometimes people may feel embarrassed to discuss swelling in this area but it is important that you advise your healthcare professional if you have genital swelling.
 To avoid further complications, it is better to seek advice as soon as possible so that treatment options can be discussed.

 Scrotal lymphoedema can develop rapidly and easily accumulate a large amount of fluid.
 This type of swelling can make walking and the fit of clothing a challenge, in addition to possibly causing isolation from friends and family.
 Although more unusual, the penis can also become swollen.
-However, with treatment the symptoms can be improved.
+However, with treatment the symptoms can be improved, and managed.

 Labial lymphoedema is sometimes evident when women have had surgery or radiotherapy to the area or surrounding area.
 Occasionally this area can leak fluid or it can be seen from small vesicles in the top of the leg.
-Contact your lymphoedema nurse specialist for further advice and support.
+Contact your healthcare professional for further advice and support.
 In the meantime, keep the area very clean and perhaps cover with a soft dressing to absorb the fluid.

 Head and neck